Investors in SINA Corp have been on a roller coaster ride for quite some time. For the last 8 months, that’s been including me.

 After starting to generate revenues in 2012, Weibo has since then experienced extremely rapid growth to 497 million monthly active users (MAU) and quickly replaced the company’s traditional portal advertising segment to become the largest revenue generator in 2015.
 The spun-off Weibo stock soared almost a thousand percent in a little over two years from 2016 to 2018 until hit hard by the market on uncertain growth prospects fueled by dim ad industry outlooks and economic/political instability.
 The price got pushed down almost 70% from its highs.

-Then, as another attempt to diversify, Weibo recently released a new social and e-commerce app by the named Oasis, comparable to Instagram, which after release quickly soared to the top 5 list of most downloaded apps in China.
+Then, as another attempt to diversify, Weibo recently released a new social and e-commerce app by the name of Oasis, comparable to Instagram, which after release quickly soared to the top 5 list of most downloaded apps in China.
 Its potential is yet to be uncovered.

 As stated, Weibo is currently not fully owned by SINA.
 Back in March 2014, SINA announced a spinoff of Weibo as a separate entity and filed an IPO for the company while retaining 46% equity ownership (and 72% voting power).
 Alibaba bought in and currently owns 30.2%.